Good Practices

 System and Time

-Sometimes there is a need to describe a system function that is not triggered by the user but rather by some external event.
+Sometimes there is a need to describe a system function that is not triggered by a user but rather by an external event.
 The common practice is to use a System or Time actor.
 For example, the use case "Delete all inactive customers" in the following picture will be triggered automatically every 6 hours, or it could be triggered by an external system.

 aa

-From the UML perspective, it is nothing wrong about the picture, and people will understand what you mean.
-But when using the system or time actor, likely, the modeled use case is not at the user-goal level.
-In most cases, use cases triggered by another system or time are secondary use cases, or they are just administrative functions which do not provide the expected value to the user.
-Therefore, if you decide to use the system or time actor, think twice if it is really the use case that should be included in the overview of the system's user goals.
-Sometimes it might be but mostly it will not.
+From a UML perspective, there is nothing wrong with the picture, and people will understand what you mean.
+But when using a system or time actor, it is likely that the modeled use case is not at the user-goal level.
+In most cases, use cases triggered by another system or by time are secondary use cases, or they are just administrative functions which do not provide the expected value to the user.
+Therefore, if you decide to use a system or time actor, think twice about whether it is really a use case that should be included in the overview of the system's user goals.
+Sometimes it might be, but mostly it will not.

 EXAMPLE